 - The grand prize winner will be selected by 11:59pm EST on June 23.
 The winner will be notified via email.

 - Comment here announcing your intention to participate.
 If you’re going to be tracking what you read/listen to on your blog or on Goodreads, LibraryThing, YouTube or some other site, include a link to your blog/shelf/channel/profile in your comment.
 If you’re not tracking your reading online, keep a list some other way.

 - You may register for the challenge by leaving a comment here and starting your reading any time during the challenge period.

 - Every Sunday, we’ll publish a check-in post.
-Leave a comment with everything you’ve read/listened to since the last check-in post.
+Leave a comment to talk about what you’re reading for the challenge.
 If you’ve reviewed those titles somewhere online, include links to those reviews!
 Otherwise, let us know what you thought of the books in the comments.

-- If you’ve finished the challenge since the last check-in post, fill out the embedded form with your name and contact information.
+- There will be an finisher form embedded in each check-in post, so once you’re done with the challenge, fill out the form with your name and contact information.
 This is how you’ll receive your Finisher’s Badge, how you’ll be contacted about your reader’s response, and how you’ll be entered into the drawing for our grand prize.
 Please fill out the form only once.

 - If you’ve conquered the challenge, let us know in the comments and we’ll send you your Conqueror’s Badge.

 Sound good?
 If you have any questions or problems, let us know in the comments or via email.
 Otherwise, grab this Participant’s Badge, put it on your blog or in your email signature, and start reading!

 Latest posts by Allison Tran (see all)